Ohio Estate Planning Lawyer in Columbus, OH

 Estate planning, or the legal process of formalizing how assets will be distributed in the event of one’s demise, is something many people avoid doing.
 What happens to our assets after we die isn’t always the easiest issue to contemplate.
 But with the help of an experienced Columbus estate planning lawyer, probate and estate plans don’t need to be a difficult or painful task.
 And the estate planning process can bring a wealth of benefits for the family of the deceased, including greater clarity in the handling of a Will, less conflict within the family, and even reduced estate and inheritance taxes.

 Our Columbus estate planning attorneys at Sheppard Law Offices can help clients successfully plan how their estate will be handled.
-With five locations across Central Ohio, we’re readily available to guide our clients through the process, so they can gain the reassurance that their estate affairs are in order with minimal stress and disruption to their loved one’s daily life.
+With three locations across Central Ohio, we’re readily available to guide our clients through the process, so they can gain the reassurance that their estate affairs are in order with minimal stress and disruption to their loved one’s daily life.

 Why do I need an Ohio estate planning lawyer?